owncloud/docs/docs/checking-broken-links.md

 ## Introduction

 Checking for broken links is a science on its own.
 External webpages, internal sites and references to anchors can cause broken links in various ways.
-While it looks relatively easy to check for broken anchors, not many free tools provide this functionaliy.
-On the other hand side, various tools behave and report access to links in different ways.
-Configuration, like the possibility to define patterns in an elegant way to exclude link searches is also a rare feature.
+While it looks relatively easy to check for broken anchors, not many free tools provide this functionality.
+Various tools behave and report access to links in different ways.
+Configuration, like the possibility to define patterns in an elegant way to exclude link searches, is also a rare feature.
-There is no free one-fits-all tool which means, you may have to use more than one tool to differenciate real broken links from false positives or to get results the other tools may not provide.
+There is no free one-fits-all tool which means you may have to use more than one tool to differentiate real broken links from false positives or to get results the other tools may not provide.

 ## Preparation

-To check broken links, you need to prepare with following steps:
+To check broken links, you need to prepare with the following steps:

 1. Make the compiled documentation available for browsing by using a webserver like [our Yarn target](./build-the-docs.md#viewing-the-html-documentation), [PHP's built-in webserver](https://secure.php.net/manual/en/features.commandline.webserver.php), Apache or NGINX
 2. Build the local docs with ``yarn antora --url http://localhost:8080``
-3. Use an alread provided or install a Broken Link Checker
+3. Use an already provided or install a Broken Link Checker

 Use the broken link checker of your choice, the following are usable examples.
 The command examples assume that the documentation built is accessible via `http://localhost:8080`.

 **Note** You may get false positives because of sample links or addresses pointing to nowhere.
 This is normal and not a broken link.

-**Note** It is a good advice to pipe the output of the results to a file for easy checking.
+**Note** It is a good to pipe the output of the results to a file for easy checking.

 ## Link Checkers provided by the Documentation
 ### Antora xref-validator